rancher/docs/content/rke/latest/en/etcd-snapshots/_index.md

 On restore, the following process is used:

 1. The snapshot is retrieved from S3, if S3 is configured.
-2. The snapshot is unzipped (if zipped).
+1. The snapshot is unzipped (if zipped).
+1. It is checked if the cluster state file is included in the snapshot, if it is included, it will be used instead of the local cluster state file (_Available as of v1.1.4_)
-3. One of the etcd nodes in the cluster serves that snapshot file to the other nodes.
+1. One of the etcd nodes in the cluster serves that snapshot file to the other nodes.
-4. The other etcd nodes download the snapshot and validate the checksum so that they all use the same snapshot for the restore.
+1. The other etcd nodes download the snapshot and validate the checksum so that they all use the same snapshot for the restore.
-5. The cluster is restored and post-restore actions will be done in the cluster.
+1. The cluster is restored and post-restore actions will be done in the cluster.

 ## Troubleshooting